Part 3: Proportional Reward Splitting

 Consider this scenario:

-The block CC packs the workshare BB, but that doesn't matter, since CC is not on the main chain.
-However, DD also packs BB.
-Hence BB is counted despite being anchored on an uncle block.
+The block C packs the workshare B, but that doesn't matter, since C is not on the main chain.
+However, D also packs B. Hence B is counted despite being anchored on an uncle block.

 Astute readers might scratch their heads and wonder: Doesn't this completely undermine the purpose of anchor blocks?
 How is this any better than just using height?
 And those astute readers are completely right!
 The key is that we are not allowing all uncles, but only uncles close enough to the main chain.